INSULIN GLARGINE U-300- insulin glargine injection, solution INSULIN GLARGINE U-300 MAX- insulin glargine injection, solution

 14.1 Overview of Clinical Studies

-The safety and effectiveness of insulin glargine given once daily was compared to that of once-daily LANTUS in 26-week, open-label, randomized, active-control, parallel studies of 546 adult patients and 463 pediatric patients with type 1 diabetes mellitus and 2,474 patients with type 2 diabetes mellitus (Tables 4 and 5).
-At trial end, the reduction in glycated hemoglobin (HbA1c) and fasting plasma glucose with insulin glargine titrated to goal was similar to that with LANTUS titrated to goal.
-At the end of the trial, depending on the patient population and concomitant therapy, patients were receiving a higher dose of insulin glargine than LANTUS.
+The efficacy of Insulin Glargine, U-300 given once daily was compared to that of once-daily LANTUS in 26-week, open-label, randomized, active-control, parallel studies of 546 adult patients and 463 pediatric patients with type 1 diabetes mellitus and 2,474 patients with type 2 diabetes mellitus (Tables 4 and 5).
+At trial end, the reduction in glycated hemoglobin (HbA1c) and fasting plasma glucose with Insulin Glargine, U-300 titrated to goal was similar to that with LANTUS titrated to goal.
+At the end of the trial, depending on the patient population and concomitant therapy, patients were receiving a higher dose of Insulin Glargine, U-300 than LANTUS.

 14.2 Clinical Study in Adult and Pediatric Patients with Type 1 Diabetes